stuerp/foo_vis_spectrum_analyzer/README.md

 v0.10.0.0-beta1, 2026-03-12

-- New: Bit Meter visualisation
+- New: Bit Meter vizualisation
   - New `Sign Bits`, `Exponent Bits` and `Mantissa Bits` styles
   - `Opacity Mode` renders the bit histogram by varying the bar opacity instead of the bar height.
 - Fixed: Some missing event handlers in the new Configuration dialog.
 (Regression)